Lego Universe

 Lego Universe was a massively multiplayer online game that was available from October 2010 to January 2012.
-The game was developed by NetDevil and released on October 26, 2010, with an early opening (October 8, 2010) for the to-be Lego "Founders", which consisted of users who pre-ordered the game.
+The game was developed by NetDevil and released on October 26, 2010, with an early opening (October 8, 2010) for Lego "Founders", users who had pre-ordered the game.
 It was globally distributed by Warner Bros.
 Interactive Entertainment.
-Its release was delayed from original estimates of 2009, Teasers were released by Lego in 2007 and late November 2008 to promote the game, and also in 2009 for one last promotion.
+Its release was delayed from original estimates of 2009.
+Teasers were released by Lego in 2007 and late November 2008 to promote the game, and also in 2009 for one last promotion.
 The game was available in English and German.
 The servers were shut down permanently on January 31, 2012, due to 'unsatisfactory revenue' from within the game's target audience.

 Story

 Plot

 Lego Universe took place in an alternate universe populated by Lego minifigures.
 The premise is that years ago, a team of four minifigures went on a great journey to seek the last essence of pure Imagination: Doctor Overbuild, Duke Exeter, Hael Storm, and Baron Typhonus.
 After having found it on the mysterious planet Crux, the greedy tycoon of the expedition, Baron Typhonus, was pulled into the source, fusing with it to create a maelstrom of chaotic dark energy.
 However, even though Doctor Overbuild plugged the hole, the stress caused Crux to explode into thousands of other worlds.
 After the incident, the explorers decided to form their own factions, Doctor Overbuild creating the Assembly, Duke Exeter forming the Sentinels, Hael Storm leading the Venture League, and the Baron's protégé Vanda Darkflame creating the Paradox.
 The factions worked together to create the Nexus Force in order to destroy the Maelstrom and its minions.
 The Venture Explorer, a ship carrying new recruits is being attacked by the Maelstrom.
 The player, aboard the ship, escapes to Avant Gardens with the aid of Sky Lane.
 Here, a disaster involving Paradox has infected Avant Gardens with Maelstrom and released a beast called the Spider Queen.
 After travelling through the world and discovering the Spider Queen's location, the player destroys the Spider Queen at the Block Yard and claims their first Property, where they could place collected models and bricks.
 At that point, the players can travel to Nimbus Station if they pay for membership, where they choose which faction to join.
 From there, the player could travel to other worlds like Forbidden Valley or Gnarled Forest.